mirkoperillo/vue-tic-tac-toe/README.md

 ## Requirements

-The need `vue-cli` to run the project.
+You need `vue-cli` to run the project.

 ```
 npm install -g @vue/cli